Professor Duncan McCargo

 I was an undergraduate student of English, and in my spare time I make podcasts about poetry, novels and literature for the New Books Network.
 I’m currently working with the Special Collections of the Brotherton Library, to develop an online spotlight about their remarkable archival holdings concerning the writer Edmund Gosse (1849-1928).

 From 2015-2020 I held a grant from the United States Institute of Peace to examine peace messaging in Thai elections.
-Information about the Thai elections project and my previous research activities can be found at the website https://thaipolitics.leeds.ac.uk/
+Information about the Thai elections project and my other Thailand-related research can be found at the website https://thaipolitics.leeds.ac.uk/

 In 2018 I secured a small grant from the University in collaboration with Leeds Museums and Galleries to work on the Leeds architect and photographer Charles B. Howdill.
 More information on that project is available here: https://blazingbalkans.leeds.ac.uk/<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>